 |Dapol autocoach enters Unnycoombe propelled by a Farish 57xx.
 The cattle dock is scratch-built from plastic from plans in the Stephen Wiliams GWR Branch Lines book.
 The water crane is Ratio and the grounded van body is a scratch-built Iron Mink.

 Unnycoombe went through a long process of design before being built almost exactly as the first simple idea, almost as an experiment.
-Like ‘Garn’ there are no fancy or unusual construction techniques: the boards are again from MDF, this time 45” x12” for the scenic section and 24” x 8” for the storage yard.
+There are no fancy or unusual construction techniques: the boards are from 6mm MDF sheet, 45” x12” for the scenic section and 24” x 8” for the storage yard.
 Track is standard Peco code 80 N with points operated by wire-in-tube.
 The track plan is a simple four-point arrangement inspired by a 1970s layout called Glen Doran.
 It features a loop and a bay platform road along with a small siding serving a cattle dock.

 Stock is from the updated Farrish/Bachmann and Dapol ranges augmented by a few kits.
 All are quite heavily weathered to reflect the ‘end of steam’ period.

 Unnycoombe featured in the April 2011 issue of Railway Modeller.

-The layout was sold on in 2013 after attending a number of exhibitions and now resides in Wiltshire.
+The layout was sold on in 2013 after attending a number of exhibitions and now resides in Hampshire.

 |Dapol 45xx shunts at Unnycoombe.